Snaacky/thewiki/docs/getting-started/literature.md

 [Nyaa](https://nyaa.si) [!badge icon=":heart:" variant="primary" text="Recommended"]
 :   Public torrent tracker with the most high-quality official digital rips

-    Sources are generally much higher in quality compared to aggregators.
-Scanlations can also be found here, though Nyaa may have fewer scanlations compared to most manga aggregator sites.
+    Scanlations can also be found here, though significantly less than aggregator sites.

     ==- :icon-search: Searching tips
     - **Official Digital Rips:** Search for the English title and add `Digital` to your search (e.g. `Attack on Titan Digital`).
 When searching, prioritize newer releases, as they're likely from better sources compared to older releases.